 If you want some added protection for your home, purchase Buried Utility (BU) coverage, an endorsement for homeowners insurance that covers underground utility lines.
 BU offers coverage up to $10,000 for damage from a leak, tear, break, or collapse caused by a mechanical breakdown , artificially generated electric current, Wear and tear, freezing, weight of people, animals, or equipment.

 If you’re thinking about renting out your home, check your homeowners insurance policy first.
-Most policies won’t cover home sharing.
+Most homeowners policies limit coverage for home sharing, including Airbnb, so you may need a separate host insurance policy.

 Some homeowners insurance policies might cover you for a one-time event.
 But if you’re planning to sublet or rent your property—whether that’s a room, or the whole house—you’ll have to purchase landlord insurance (or business insurance, if you’re planning on making Airbnb a regular source of income).